 Call tracking software tells you which of your marketing efforts are successfully generating calls, and which are failing.
 Call tracking is also useful for your SEO.

 How do you track your inbound calls?

-Your company phone number is probably plastered on your website, in magazines, in your Google AdWords campaigns – it may even appear on billboard ads.
+Your company phone number is probably plastered on your website, in magazines, in your Google Ads campaigns – it may even appear on billboard ads.

 But how do you know which of these marketing methods are generating the calls to your business?
 How are you tracking conversions?
 In case you don’t already know, here’s how call tracking works.

 Let’s look at an example problem.

 I’ve noticed a damp patch in my home.
 I don’t want it to get any worse, so I’ll see if I can get an expert in right away.
 I type a Google search using the keywords “damp problems”: